 And last, a person who grew up with a lot of positive validation but marries a person deprived of it as a child has landed a perfect opportunity to free himself or herself from depending on external praise and to build internal encouragement.
 The relationship is a perfect reminder that all true self-esteem comes from within.
 And an added bonus would be learning to be more aware and compassionate of the need of others for validation, instead of looking for validation themselves.

-Love Advice: Each Person Needs to Give 100%Taking responsibility for our own happiness and our impact in relationship will make all the difference.
-Love isn't always easy, but it does flow easily if it's unobstructed by cultural and personal myths.
-The fascinating thing is that once we stop pretending that marriage is a happily-ever-after story and roll up our sleeves and get to work, we can and often do make our relationship one of fairy tales.
+Love Advice: Each Person Needs to Give 100%Taking responsibility for our own happiness and our impact in our relationship will make all the difference.
+Love isn't always easy, but it does flow easily if it's unobstructed by our personal myths.
+The fascinating thing is that once we stop pretending that marriage is a happily-ever-after story and roll up our sleeves and get to work, we can and often do make our relationship one of the fairy tales.
+Love blossoms.

-for specific keys and the best-kept secrets to building a thriving marriage with practical actions that you can take to ensure that yours is one of the successful relationships!
+for specific keys and the best-kept secrets to building a thriving marriage with practical actions that ensure yours is one of the successful relationships!
 Contact us at Heartmanity for relationship skills at email@example.com.